tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

       * Attester-issued certificates (e.g., RA-TLS {{RA-TLS}}): The attester acts as a certification authority (CA) and includes the attestation evidence within an X.509 extension.
-      * The DICE specification {{DICE-Attestation}} defines certificates that include attestation information in the CA chain of certificates.
+      * DICE defines extensions that include attestation information in the "Embedded CA" certificates (See Section 8.1.1.1 of {{DICE-Layering}}).
       * Third party CA-issued certificates (e.g., ACME Device Attestation
       {{I-D.acme-device-attest}}): Remote attestation is performed between
       the third party CA and the attester prior to certificate issuance,